HewlettPackard/dlcookbook-dlbs/docs/intro/intro.md

 ## Default parameters
-We have default parameters for Caffe, Caffe2, TensorFlow and TensorRT frameworks.
+We have default parameters for Caffe, Caffe2, TensorFlow, MXNet and TensorRT frameworks.
 They are located in [configs](https://github.hpe.com/labs/dlcookbook/tree/master/python/dlbs/configs) folder and are loaded each time you run experimenter.
 So, there's no need to provide every parameter.
 If required, you can disable loading default parameters and create configurations from scratch.

 ## Command line arguments
 It is not required to provide json specification to experimenter.
 Majority of benchmark experiments can be specified on a command line.